exasol/bucketfs-client/doc/user_guide/user_guide.md

 The first path element is always the name of the bucket.
 The next elements are the path relative to that buckets root.

+#### Password Protected Bucket Access

+While buckets can be public for reading depending on their configuration, writing is always password protected.
+For write operations like copying files to the BucketFS or deleting files from the BucketFS BFSC will retrieve the required write password.
+BFSC supports to read the password either from an [environment variable](#environment-variables-for-default-parameters) or from an interactive prompt hiding the characters typed by the user.

+BFSC does not support to provide the password on the command line to avoid the password showing up in the command history.
+As a general rule you should never put any credentials directly in to a command line.

-## Environment Variables for Default Parameters
+#### Environment Variables for Default Parameters

 BFSC supports the following environment variables for applying parameters to all subsequent commands.
-If an environment variable is unset then BFSC uses the specified default value.
+If an environment variable is unset then BFSC uses the corresponding default value shown in the table below.
 Parameters supplied on the commandline will override the environment variables.

 | Parameter                       | Environment variable | Default value |
 |---------------------------------|----------------------|---------------|